jonah-ramponi/ml-notes/content/posts/meta_analysis.md

 ---
-title: Why Meta published Llama 3 for free
+title: Why did Meta publish the Llama models for free?
-description: Some brief thoughts on why the open sourcing of llama 3 model weights was a strategic move by Meta.
+description: My thoughts on Meta's strategic decision to open source the llama model weights.
 date: 2024-08-23
-tldr: Meta make money from adverts
+tldr: Meta makes money from adverts
 draft: false
-tags: [Strategy]
+tags: []
 ---

 To understand why Meta has open sourced the Llama family of models, I think it is important to understand how Meta makes money.
 Meta makes money from adverts.
 Almost their entire revenue comes from adverts [1].
 So, why have Meta invested so much money into the Llama models?